insights

 Regarding cognitive health, a 2021 systematic review (n=4 meta-analyses plus eight additional original studies) explored the relationship between menopausal hormone therapy and dementia development.13 A majority of the included studies suggested hormone therapy was associated with an 11 to 33% dementia risk reduction in women without pre-existing dementia.13 The degree of benefit appeared to vary depending on therapy type and age at initiation.

-A 2020 meta-analysis assessed the association between menopausal hormone therapy and cardiovascular disease (CVD) and included 26 randomized controlled trials (RCTs) and 47 observational studies published between 2000 and 2019.18 Researchers acknowledged inconsistent assessments among studies and observed older study populations with more underlying diseases in RCTs compared to observational studies.
+A 2020 meta-analysis assessed the association between menopausal hormone therapy and cardiovascular disease (CVD) and included 26 randomized controlled trials (RCTs) and 47 observational studies published between 2000 and 2019.18 Researchers acknowledged inconsistent assessments among studies.
+The RCTs included older study populations with more underlying diseases compared to the observational studies.
 With those noted stipulations, results indicated:18

 • Increased risk of stroke in RCTs (1.14, 1.04-1.25).